This page is my work-in-progress list of useful links and resources that any budget traveller should know about.

 Travel Guides & Research

-Get all country info at a glance, including weather, timezone, electricity plugs, currency, internet & vaccination requirements.
+Gives you all country info at a glance, including weather, timezone, electricity plugs, currency, internet & vaccination requirements.

 A superb resource for any world traveller.
 The ‘where to go’ page has some excellent itinerary ideas.
 I consulted this site often in my early travels, and still go back to it every once in a while.

 Still some of the best travel guides around.
 These days they’re available both in paper and digital versions, and even offered piecemeal as individual chapters in PDF format.
-That way you pay only for the parts you really need.

 Has seating layouts for every imaginable flight, helping you find the best available seats.